GeordanKrahn/GitPractice/README.md

     - `git log --grep=<regex>` - can use regular expressions specified as a string
     - To exit the log before or when you reach the `(END)` statement you can press `q`.
     - To display a full page of results at once, press `z`.
+- `git show <SHA-1>` - displays only the commit.
+Can use partial search for SHA-1 for that commit
 - `git diff` - This will display the changes to unstaged files
     - NOTE: This will only work on unstaged files.
     - Highly recommended to see more info regarding diff command by using the help command